 - Estimation of pipeline premiums requires significant management judgement and therefore there is potential for management bias through manipulation of core assumptions.
-In response our testing included, on sample basis, comparing management's estimates on prior year contracts against actual premiums received as well as to historical experience on similar contracts. - Valuation of technical provisions includes assumptions and methodology requiring significant management judgement and involves complex calculations, and therefore there is potential for management bias.
+In response our testing included, on a sample basis, comparing management's estimates on prior year contracts against actual premiums received as well as to historical experience on similar contracts. - Valuation of technical provisions includes assumptions and methodology requiring significant management judgement and involves complex calculations, and therefore there is potential for management bias.
 There is also a risk of overriding controls by making late adjustments to the technical provisions.
+In response to these risks we involved our actuarial specialists to develop independent estimates of the technical provisions and we tested the late journal entries to technical provisions.